iPhone protection

 Fit matters more than the hardness claim

 A good protector should disappear in daily use.
 Most avoidable problems come from the wrong iPhone model, the wrong edge coverage, poor cleaning, or a case pressing on the protector after installation.
+Check these before you spend:

 • Exact iPhone model, not just the same screen size.